aedans/Nylon/STDL.md

 - Ct: Literal 1000.

 #### - F: Files:
+- Fa: Appends the top of the stack to a file.
 - Fc: Creates a file with path equal to the top of the stack.
 - Fd: Creates a directory with path equal to the top of the stack.
 - Fn: Creates a new file object from the top of the stack.
+- Fw: Writes the top of the stack to a file.

 #### - U: Utilities:
 - Uo: Rotates a list.